alphagov/govuk-rota-generator/README.md

 ### Get the data ready

-1. Update the `AVAILABILITY_SHEET_ID` specified inside `fetch_data.rb`, to refer to your responses spreadsheet.

-2. Run `ruby bin/fetch_data.rb`.
+Run the `fetch_data` script, passing the URL of your responses spreadsheet as a parameter, e.g.

+`ruby bin/fetch_data.rb https://docs.google.com/spreadsheets/d/abc123def456hij789/edit`

 This will generate a `data/combined.csv` file, combining your responses spreadsheet with the [Technical Support Google Sheet](https://docs.google.com/spreadsheets/d/1OTVm_k6MDdCFN1EFzrKXWu4iIPI7uR9mssI8AMwn7lU/edit#gid=1249170615).

 The generated file will look something like: